dr-guangtou/taotie/astro/topics/lensing.md

 - [__vislens__ - Module for modeling gravitational lensing systems in which the data are not images but interferometric visibilities](https://github.com/jspilker/visilens)
     * __Visilens__ is a python module for modeling gravitational lensing systems observed by a radio/mm interferometer like ALMA or ATCA.

+## Weak Lensing

+* Some of the tools overlap with the cosmology tools section.

+## Micro Lensing